 You always have the option to report to law enforcement and UW-Madison encourages you to report sexual assault, domestic violence, dating violence and/or stalking to UWPD.
 You can call 911 from on campus, call (608) 264-2677, come into UWPD at 1429 Monroe Street or you can call and request to have an officer come to you.
 An officer from UWPD can meet you in your residence hall, apartment or anywhere else you feel safe.
 In all cases, the first thing a responding officer will do will be to establish your safety.
 Officers will then evaluate your need for medical attention, and discuss the option of going to the hospital.
 If you decide to go to the hospital, the officer will transport you, wait for you and take you home.
 You are also welcome to bring a friend, for support.
-All UWPD officer and detectives are trained in trauma-informed practices.

 In the event of a sexual assault, an advocate from Dane County Rape Crisis will be contacted to support you.
 The responding officer will conduct a basic interview about what happened, and a detective will be assigned to your case.
 UWPD has both female and male detectives, who are specially trained to investigate sexual assault, domestic violence, dating violence and/or stalking.
-You may request an officer with the gender you feel most comfortable with to take your statement.
+You may request an officer with the gender you feel most comfortable with to take your statement and UWPD will do it best to facilitate the request.

 UWPD will not pressure you to engage in a lengthy discussion right away.
-The main goals are to establish your safety, assist you with obtaining medical attention, preserve evidence, and a create a safety plan.
+The main goals are to establish your safety, assist you with obtaining medical attention, preserve evidence, and create a safety plan.
 UWPD detectives have extensive training on trauma, and appreciate that it is best to conduct a more extensive interview after at least 24 hours.
-At your initial meeting, your detective will set up a different time to meet, when you feel comfortable.
+After your initial report a detective will set up a time to meet when you feel comfortable.